hc0d3r/ignotum/README.md

 # Ignotum

-a simple lib to help read and write in mapped memory regions of process on linux
+a simple lib to help read and write in mapped memory regions of a linux process

 ### Functions: